 If you’ve tried everything but your back is still causing you severe pain and discomfort, we recommend you consult an expert for medical advice.

 The best Canadian mattress is Logan & Cove Mattress.
-This is a great mattress because it can conform to your body and make you comfortable if you’re a side sleeper.
-It’s also designed with motion isolation features so you don’t wake up if you move at night.
+This is an excellent mattress because it can conform to your body and make you comfortable if you’re a side sleeper.
+It’s also designed with motion isolation features, so you don’t wake up if you move at night.

 The orthopedic mattress for back and joint relief is Kescas Mattress.
-It’s a hybrid mattress made with innerspring and memory foam to provide balanced support to prevent back and joint pains.
+It’s a hybrid mattress with innerspring and memory foam to provide balanced support and prevent back and joint pains.

-A medium-firm to firm mattress is the best for people who weigh above 230 pounds.
-A firm option like the Zinus Mattress counteracts and relieves pressure from the body weight keeping it in a natural alignment as you sleep.
+A medium-firm to firm mattress is the best for people weighing over 230 pounds.
+A healthy option like the Zinus Mattress counteracts and relieves pressure from the body weight keeping it in a natural alignment as you sleep.

 Most mattress companies in Canada offer an average warranty of 10 to 15 years.
-Besides that, some of the best mattresses are sold with 100 to 150 nights of trial nights.
-That means if you’re not satisfied with the trial night, you can return the mattress to the manufacturer.
+Besides, some of the best mattresses are sold with 100 to 150 trial nights.
+If unsatisfied with the trial night, you can return the mattress to the manufacturer.

 If we had to choose the best mattress in Canada, we would pick Silk&snow Mattress because it’s ideal for all sleeping positions.
 You can buy this mattress online and get it delivered to your doorstep within 72 hours.